 McIlroy was a winner from an early age.
 He was raised on challenging links and parkland courses along the

 Causeway Coastal Route in Northern Ireland and won several prestigious titles as a teenager.
 No doubt these stood to him when he held off Tiger Woods at the Honda Classic in 2011 to become the World Number One for the first time.

 Rory McIlroy analysing a shot

 Royal County Down Golf Course

-Dunluce links of Royal Portrush Golf Club in County Antrim.
-The course dates back to 1888 and is the only club on the island of Ireland to have hosted The British Open Championship – and looks set to once more, possibly as early as 2019.
+Royal Portrush Golf Club in County Antrim.
+The course dates back to 1888 and is the only club on the island of Ireland to have hosted The Open Championship – and will once more in 2019.

 Think a friend might enjoy this article?
 Click